 Providing Feedback for SQL Server 2008

-Microsoft appreciates you taking the time to help us improver our Microsoft SQL Server products and documentation.
+Microsoft appreciates your taking the time to help us improve our Microsoft SQL Server products and documentation.
 You can provide suggestions and bug reports about the product features and user interface, submit documentation feedback, and opt to send error reports and usage data automatically to Microsoft for analysis.
 Each of these three feedback options is described here.